woxels/Woxel/README.md

 * 2nd, "0.003", Mouse sensitivity.
 * 3rd, "/tmp/colors.txt", path to a color palette file, the file must contain a hex color on each new line, 32 colors maximum. e.g; "#00FFFF".
+* Find color palettes at; https://lospec.com/palette-list
+* You can use any palette upto 32 colors.
+But don't use #000000 (Black) in your color palette as it will terminate at that color.

 ### To load `*.wox.gz` from file
 * `./wox loadgz <file_path>`